google/rappor/doc/data-flow.md

 It should look like [this][example].

-This diagram shows what processes and files are involved in the demo.
+The following diagram shows what processes and files are involved in the demo.
 Ovals represent processes; rectangles represent data.
 The dotted lines denote components that are involved in the simulation, but wouldn't be used in a "real" setting.

+In most configurations, the reports will be sent by many client machines, and a server does the analysis, i.e. the green parts of the diagram.

 <img src="data-flow.png" alt="Diagram of RAPPOR Data Flow" />